top 0

 Hap Mun Bay

 Hap Mun Bay, also named “Half Moon Bay” due to its curved coastline resembling the shape of a half moon, is another beach on Sharp Island.
 Unlike Kiu Tsui Beach, however, it is more popular.
 Expect plenty of people traffic on weekends, holidays, and hot days.
 Much like Kiu Tsui Beach and other beaches at Sai Kung, the water quality at Hap Mun Bay is perfect for swimming and snorkelling.
 For explorers, there’s a hidden ocean pool next to Hap Mun Bay—ideal for those who want a bit of privacy while relaxing.
-There’s no footpath to this natural swimming pool, but you can reach it by kayaking to it or coasteering along the coast.
+There’s no footpath to this natural swimming pool, but you can reach it by kayaking to it or coasteering.

 How to get there: